US employers added a stellar 312,000 jobs in December

 The Labor Department said Friday that the unemployment rate rose slightly to 3.9 percent, but that reflected a surge in jobseekers— a positive for growth.

-Average hourly pay improved 3.2 percent from a year ago.
+Average hourly pay improved 3.2 percent from a year ago, up from average wage growth of 2.7 percent at the end of 2017.

-The strong job gains suggest that the tumbling stock market has yet to depress expectations that the economy will expand for a 10th straight year.
-Still, growth is likely to slow as the stimulus from last year's tax cuts wane.

 The jolt in hiring offers a dose of reassurance after a tumultuous few months as the outlook from the financial markets has turned decidedly bleaker.
+Job growth at this pace is a sign that the economy will continue to expand for a 10th straight year, even if overall growth slows somewhat because of the waning stimulus from President Donald Trump's tax cuts.

+Although employers are showing their confidence, the financial markets have become increasingly worried.

 Major companies such as Apple say their sales are being jeopardized by the tariff-fueled trade war between the United States and China.
 Factory activity in China and the United States have both weakened, with the Institute for Supply Management's U.S. manufacturing index on Thursday posting its steepest decline in a decade.